Master of Education in Curriculum and Instruction with Initial Teacher Certification - Grad Teach

 UT Tyler School of Education - Graduate

 The University of Texas at Tyler offers online Post-Baccalaureate Teacher Certification, known as the Grad Teach program, to help students complete the requirements to teach in a Texas classroom.
-The Grad Teach program is a cognate within the Master of Education in Curriculum & Instruction and is the post-baccalaureate program for teacher certification in grades 4-8, 7-12, and EC-12 (in limited content areas.)
+The Grad Teach program is a cognate within the Master of Education in Curriculum & Instruction and is the post-baccalaureate program for teacher certification in grades EC-6, 4-8, 7-12, and EC-12 (in limited content areas.)
 The Grad Teach program is an online 30-hour graduate program for students who already hold a bachelor’s degree and wish to become Texas certified teachers.
 Grad Teach courses are offered in 7-week sessions.

 Upon completion of the 30-hours, students will earn their M.Ed. in Curriculum and Instruction and will be eligible for the Texas teacher certification.
 Students must complete their master’s to be eligible for the teaching certificate.